Henry Gadsby: Life

 Born in Hackney, London, on 15 December 1842, he was son of William Gadsby.
 From 1849 to 1858 he was a chorister boy at St Paul's Cathedral at the same time as Sir John Stainer.
 He learnt basic harmony under the vicar-choral William Bayley (1810-1858) but was otherwise self-taught.
 In 1863 he became a teacher of the piano.
 His students included Frederick Corder, one of his first pupils, and Hope Squire.
-Having also taught himself the organ, he became organist of St. Ann's Church, Blackfriars, Camden Church, Camberwell and St. Peter's Church, Brockley, holding this last appointment till 1884.
+Having also taught himself the organ, he became organist of St Ann Church, Blackfriars; Camden Church, Camberwell; and St Peter's Church, Brockley, holding this last appointment till 1884.

 Gadsby succeeded John Hullah as Professor of Harmony at Queen's College, London, in 1884, and Sir William Cusins as Professor of Pianoforte and Director of Musical Studies there in 1893.
 In 1880 he was appointed as the first Professor of Harmony at the Guildhall School of Music, where he taught for the rest of his life.
 A member of the Philharmonic Society, and other musical societies, and a Fellow of the Royal College of Organists, he was a well-known figure in the musical world.
 Gadsby was one of a number of eminent musicians who sang in the choir for the open-air service at St Paul’s Cathedral, London, for Queen Victoria’s diamond jubilee in 1897.
 He died on 11 November 1907 at 53 Clarendon Road, Putney, London, and was buried in Putney Vale cemetery.
 His widow died shortly after him, leaving two daughters.

 A photograph of Gadsby is held by the National Portrait Gallery, London, as part of a composite bromide print: "Various musical celebrities" Gadsby is number 685.